-During the financial year the Company had transactions with the following related parties: Gjensidige Forskring ASA Gjensidige Business Services ASA UAB Redgo Lithuania
+During the financial period the Company had transactions with the following related parties - Gjensidige Forsikring ASA, GjensidigeBusiness Services ASA and UAB Redgo Lithuania.

-10. Compliance with legal regulations
+12. Compliance with legal regulations

-As of 31 March 2024, and as of 31 December 2023, the Company complied with the legal requirements of the Republic of Lithuania that are applied to the insurance companies for investment structure.
+As of 31 March 2025, and as of 31 December 2024, the Company complied with the legal requirements of the Republic of Lithuania thatare applied to the insurance companies for investment structure.

-As of 31 March 2024, and as of 31 December 2023, the Company complied with capital requirements, including solvency and share capital requirements.
+As of 31 March 2025, and as of 31 December 2024, the Company complied with capital requirements, including Solvency II and sharecapital requirements.

-11. Right-of-use assets and lease liability
+13. Right-of-use assets and lease liability

-Gjensidige recognise its lease liabilities at the present value of the remaining lease payments, discounted using the lessee's incremental borrowing rate at the date of initial application, as well as the recognition of related right-of-use assets to an amount corresponding to the lease liability.
+Gjensidige recognize its lease liabilities at the present value of the remaining lease payments, discounted using the lessee's incremental borrowing rate at the date of initial application, as well as the recognition of related right-of-use assets to an amount corresponding to the lease liability.